 |Warranty||Six-year limited tank warranty|

-For a large family home with a high demand for hot water, an electric water heater is a reliable choice.
+For a family home with a frequent demand for hot water, an electric water heater is a reliable choice.
 The ProLine Standard unit is designed to maximize your hot water output.
 It does this while reducing standby heat loss with its environmentally-friendly insulation.

 The insulation is made of non-CFC foam, so it’s non-toxic.
-The unit also consists of several heat traps which further prevent heat loss.
+The unit also features several heat traps which further reduce heat loss.

-Although, not Energy Star qualified, the unit holds a 0.92 Uniform Energy Factor.
-So, it’s still a highly efficient water heater.
+Although it is not Energy Star qualified, the unit holds a 0.92 Uniform Energy Factor, so it’s still highly efficient.

 The warranty is not as long as the tankless models.
-It comes with a six-year warranty, which is still good for an electric water heater.
+It includes a six-year warranty, which is still good for an electric water heater.

-The Proline Standard is also very low-maintenance.
-It features a self-cleaning dip tube which helps to reduce sediment and lime buildup.
-It’s made from a PEX cross-linked polymer.
+The ProLine Standard is also very low-maintenance.
+It features a self-cleaning dip tube that helps reduce sediment and lime buildup.
+It’s made using a PEX cross-linked polymer.

-- Maximizes energy efficiency while reducing standby heat loss with its non-CFC foam insulation.
+- Maximizes energy efficiency while reducing standby heat loss with non-CFC foam insulation.

-- Features powerful heating elements resulting in faster recovery time.
+- Powerful heating elements result in a faster recovery time.

 - Relatively low maintenance with its self-cleaning dip tube.

-- It makes a funny, sort of straining, noise while working.
+- It makes an unusual, strained noise while working.